Home

 • Days to Maturity - 45 days to several months

-Planting times - Sow April to mid July; transplants at 6-8 weeks.
+Sow April to mid July; transplants at 6-8 weeks.
 Set out before they reach 6-8 leaf stage.
 Succession plant every 2 weeks.

-Planting Instruction - Seeds need to be covered when seeded in propagating mix (use large cells).
+Seeds need to be covered when seeded in propagating mix (use large cells).
 Add a handful of compost in the hole when transplanting.
 Water it well an firm down.

 Companion Planting

-• Negative affects: tomato, strawberry, lettuce
+• Negative effects: tomato, strawberry, lettuce

 Watering - Water regularly once a week at the base of the plants.